How Does a Monmouth County Sheriff Sale Begin?

 - File for Bankruptcy.
 You have the right to file for Bankruptcy, as provided by federal law.
 In most circumstances, upon the filing of a Bankruptcy Petition, you will be entitled to the “Automatic Stay” which is an automatic injunction that halts the Sheriff Sale and other actions by creditors.
 In order to fully understand your options concerning Bankruptcy, you should seek a consultation with an experienced bankruptcy attorney to determine whether it is an option for you.

 - Adjourn the Sale.
-You are entitled to contact the County Sheriff for two adjournments of two weeks each, or a total of 28 days.
+You are entitled to contact the County Sheriff for two adjournments of up to 30 days each, or a total of 60 days.

 - Stay the Sale.
 Once your two adjournments have been used, you can file a motion with the judge to ask for a stay of sale.